mastern2k3/mastern2k3.github.io/content/blog/pydantic-graphql-client/index.md

 ---
 title: Partial GraphQL models with pydantic
-tags: [throne]
+tags: [graphql, pydantic, python]
 date: 2022-02-05T01:09:28+02:00
 ---

-I was recently building a client for a GraphQL service in python and was faced with the problem of modelling the message types.
+I was recently building a client for a GraphQL service in python and was faced with the problem of modeling the message types.

 Since those are essentially json models, I turned to [pydantic] with which I had good experience in the past.